grafana/mimir/docs/sources/blocks-storage/querier.md

       # blocks-storage.bucket-store.chunks-cache
       [memcached: <memcached_config>]

-      # Size of each subrange that bucket object is split into for better
+      # [advanced] Size of each subrange that bucket object is split into for
-      # caching.
+      # better caching.
       # CLI flag: -blocks-storage.bucket-store.chunks-cache.subrange-size
       [subrange_size: <int> | default = 16000]

-      # Maximum number of sub-GetRange requests that a single GetRange request
+      # [advanced] Maximum number of sub-GetRange requests that a single
-      # can be split into when fetching chunks.
-Zero or negative value =
+      # GetRange request can be split into when fetching chunks.
+Zero or
-      # unlimited number of sub-requests.
+      # negative value = unlimited number of sub-requests.
       # CLI flag: -blocks-storage.bucket-store.chunks-cache.max-get-range-requests
       [max_get_range_requests: <int> | default = 3]

-      # TTL for caching object attributes for chunks.
-If the metadata cache is
+      # [advanced] TTL for caching object attributes for chunks.
+If the metadata
-      # configured, attributes will be stored under this cache backend,
+      # cache is configured, attributes will be stored under this cache backend,
       # otherwise attributes are stored in the chunks cache backend.
       # CLI flag: -blocks-storage.bucket-store.chunks-cache.attributes-ttl
       [attributes_ttl: <duration> | default = 168h]

-      # Maximum number of object attribute items to keep in a first level
+      # [advanced] Maximum number of object attribute items to keep in a first
-      # in-memory LRU cache.
+      # level in-memory LRU cache.
 Metadata will be stored and fetched in-memory
       # before hitting the cache backend.
 0 to disable the in-memory cache.
       # CLI flag: -blocks-storage.bucket-store.chunks-cache.attributes-in-memory-max-items
       [attributes_in_memory_max_items: <int> | default = 0]

-      # TTL for caching individual chunks subranges.
+      # [advanced] TTL for caching individual chunks subranges.
       # CLI flag: -blocks-storage.bucket-store.chunks-cache.subrange-ttl
       [subrange_ttl: <duration> | default = 24h]